viamrobotics/docs/static/include/components/motor-sensor.md

 By tuning the coefficients on each of these terms, you can adjust how your motor converges towards the target value, how quickly the system reaches the target value, and how much the system overshoots when approaching the target value.

-If you use `{ "p": 0, "i": 0, "d": 0 }`, `viam-server` auto-tunes the values and logs the tuned values.
+If you want these values to be auto-tuned, you can set all values to 0: `{ "p": 0, "i": 0, "d": 0 }`, and `viam-server` will auto-tune and log the calculated values.
-Tuning takes several seconds and spins the motors.
+Tuning takes several seconds and spins the motor.
-To avoid tuning every time the robot starts up, copy the values from the log and add them to the configuration once tuned.
+To avoid tuning every time the robot starts up, copy the values from the logs and add them to the configuration once tuned.